 - A compatible browser: Google Chrome (preferred) or Mozilla Firefox

 - See ProctorU’s site for specific technical and equipment requirements.
 Be sure to review all of the technical prep information found in the Exam Prep Package.

 - You will need to use your cell phone to show your room to the proctor.

 > Technical support by the proctored exam vendor will be available.

 First Time on this Site?

-Log in with your Association username and password to access member discounted rates.
+Log in with your Association username & password to register for webinars & courses.

 Not a member yet?
 Join The Association today as a full Member OR as a free Learning Member.
 Log into our main site first, then log in here.